bioinfo-ut/MLST-specific_genomic_regions/README.md

 # MLST-specific genomic regions

-This repository contains the scripts used in

-> **Andreson R., Brauer A., Kaplinski L., Külaots M., Saumaa S., Kurg A., Remm M.**
-> *K-mer based method for finding sequence type specific PCR primers for* Listeria monocytogenes.

-The code implements the computational workflow for:
+This repository contains code implements of the computational workflow for:

 - assembling *L. monocytogenes* genomes and calling MLST types,
 - mapping type-specific k-mers to assemblies to obtain candidate regions, and